AriaKafie/MatchManager/README.md

 ## Overview
-MatchManager is a command line tool that allows for multithreaded match execution between two UCI-compatible, allowing for precise ELO difference estimation.
+MatchManager is a command line tool that allows for multithreaded match execution between two UCI-compatible chess engines, allowing for precise ELO difference estimation.
 The system features parallelized IPC, time-controlled games, and randomization to ensure unbiased results.
 It communicates with each engine through stdin/stdout pipes, interprets UCI move outputs, and tracks game outcomes including wins, losses, draws, and undefined behavior such as crashes and invalid responses.

 ## Running MatchManager (command prompt)
 ```